ishantia/TGC/README.md

 `python main.py`

-Enter your Telegram credentials:
+Login with Telegram:

-API ID and API Hash (from my.telegram.org
+Enter your API ID & API Hash
-)

-Phone number
+Enter your phone number

-Verification code sent to your account
+Type the verification code

-2FA password if enabled
+Enter 2FA password if enabled

-Select a group file (a .txt file with one group ID per line)
+Select a group file (.txt with one group ID per line)

-Enter the target username/ID
+Enter target username/ID

-Start the search to see results in the output box
+Click Start to see results in the output box

-Usage Notes

-The tool creates a dynamic session file (dynamic_session.session) to persist login sessions

-Do not share your session file or API credentials

-Limit search queries to avoid FloodWait errors from Telegram

-Only the first 1000 participants are checked per group (adjustable in the code)

-Supported File Format
+📁 Group File Format

-The group file should be a simple text file, one group ID per line:

 group1
 group2
 group3

+⚠️ Each line is a group or channel ID.

-Security Tips
+🔐 Security Tips

-Keep your API ID, API Hash, and session file private
+Keep your API credentials & session file private

-Do not commit .env or session files to public repositories
+Do not commit .env or dynamic_session.session

-Use a .gitignore file to ignore temporary or sensitive files:
+Use a .gitignore file:

 `dynamic_session.session`
 `.env`
 `__pycache__/`

-Languages
+🌍 Languages Supported

-The GUI supports:

-English (en)
+English 🇬🇧

-Persian (fa)
+Persian 🇮🇷

-Chinese (zh)
+Chinese 🇨🇳

-German (de)
+German 🇩🇪

-You can change the language at any time using the dropdown in the main GUI.
+Change language anytime from the GUI dropdown.